Search Course IDs and descriptions for:

-- Produce texts that exhibit control of a variety of persuasive techniques.
+- Compose texts that exhibit control of a variety of persuasive techniques;

-- Produce texts that exhibit a controlling sense of purpose and/or a unifying thesis and an appropriate voice and style.
+- Product texts with a clear purpose and appropriate voice and style;

-- Demonstrate satisfactory control of the conventions of written American English and the conventions of document format and presentation.
+- Demonstrate awareness of the standards of written American English and the conventions of academic English.